eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

 - [MOVE & RENAME PAGE] Community Contributions section landing page
   - Current page: [Contributing](https://eslint.org/docs/latest/developer-guide/contributing/)
   - Hidden in sidebar
+- [NEW PAGE] Code of Conduct
+  - Takes current content from the [Read the Code of Conduct section on the Contributing page](https://eslint.org/docs/latest/developer-guide/contributing/#read-the-code-of-conduct).
+Worth breaking out into its own page so content not only on the hidden landing page.
 - [MOVE & RENAME PAGE] Report Bugs
   - Current page: [Bug Reporting](https://eslint.org/docs/latest/developer-guide/contributing/reporting-bugs)
 - [MOVE & RENAME PAGE] Propose a New Rule